tekumara/notes/vscode-python-debugging.md

 - values change underneath me
 - not all code paths are hit

 Possibly not seeing all the threads?
+Use print statements to understand what's going on.

 ## References